lukejharmon/lanyon/chapters_preref/chapter1_introduction_pre.md

 Statistical comparative methods represent a promising future for evolutionary studies, especially as our knowledge of the tree of life expands.
 I hope that the methods described in this book can serve as a Rosetta stone that will help us read the tree of life as it is being built.

 # References

-{: id="abzhanov2004"}
-Abzhanov, A., M. Protas, B. R. Grant, P. R. Grant, and C. J. Tabin.
-2004.
-Bmp4 and morphological variation of beaks in Darwin’s finches.
-Science 305:1462–1465.

-{: id="rolshausen2009"}
-Rolshausen, G., G. Segelbacher, and K. A. Hobson.
-2009.
-A recent migratory divide facilitates the contemporary evolution of reproductive isolation and phenotypic divergence in sympatry.
-Current biology: CB.

-{: id="rosenblum2010"}
-Rosenblum, E. B., H. Römpler, T. Schöneberg, and H. E. Hoekstra.
-2010.
-Molecular and functional basis of phenotypic convergence in white lizards at White Sands.
-Proceedings of the National Academy of Sciences of the United States of America 107:2113–2117.